streamr-dev/native-sdk/packages/streamr-libstreamrproxyclient/wrappers/cpp/README.md

-# Streamr Proxy Client C++ Wrapper
+# StreamrProxyClient C++ Wrapper

-This is a C++ wrapper for the Streamr Proxy Client library.
+This is a C++ wrapper for the StreamrProxyClient library.

 ## Installation and usage

-* Obtain the Streamr Proxy Client shared library by building the [native-sdk](https://github.com/streamr-dev/native-sdk) project or by downloading the pre-built library from the [Streamr Proxy Client Releases](https://github.com/streamr-dev/native-sdk/releases) page.
+* Obtain the StreamrProxyClient shared library by building the [native-sdk](https://github.com/streamr-dev/native-sdk) project or by downloading the pre-built library from the [StreamrProxyClient Releases](https://github.com/streamr-dev/native-sdk/releases) page.

 * Open the shared library by linking it to your project or by loading it dynamically at runtime using `dlopen`